 Painted Faces (November 20, 1929)

-Released on November 20, 1929: During murder trial jury deliberations, a hold-out juror promises to change his verdict if he can only tell the rest of the jurors a story first.
+Released on November 20, 1929: (running time 1 hour and 10 minutes) During murder trial jury deliberations, a hold-out juror promises to change his verdict if he can only tell the rest of the jurors a story first.

 Directed by Albert S. Rogell

 Written by Frances Hyland, Frederic Hatton and Fanny Hatton

 The Actors: Joe E. Brown (Hermann and Beppo), Helen Foster (Nancy), Barton Hepburn (Buddy Barton), Dorothy Gulliver (Babe Barnes), Lester Cole (Roderick the Great), Richard Tucker (District Attorney), Purnell Pratt (jury foreman), Mabel Julienne Scott (Mrs. Warren, nervous juror), Clem Beauchamp (jury member), Joseph Belmont (jury member), Alma Bennett (jury member), Allan Cavan (Defense Attorney), William B. Davidson (ringmaster), Russ Dudley (jury member), Dannie Mac Grant (circus spectator), Walter Jerry (jury member), Sojin Kamiyama (cafe owner), Clinton Lyle (jury member), Florence Midgley (jury member), Jack Richardson (stage manager), Howard Truesdale (jury member), Mary Wallace (jury member)

 Free Download of the old movie Painted Faces